ronanchilvers/solo-d6/Scenes/5 - A taste for the theatrical.md

 > **Roll:** 4
 > **Outcome:** Yes but...

 [[Okan]] makes his way across the bar room of [[The Jolly Guardian]] towards the loud voice which seems to be declaiming poetry at the same time as swearing at those around it.
 At the back of the bar is a small side room in which is three figures - two seated and one standing. [[Okan]] recognises [[Armas Valtaistuin]], the leader of the [[Shatterfists]] gang.
-A huge brown kahru, [[Armas Valtaistuin|Armas]] is nearly
+A huge brown kahru, [[Armas Valtaistuin|Armas]] is nearly 9 feet in height and powerfully built.